-The earlier of two trials of esomeprazole12 reported shorter time to relief of heartburn and a higher rate of resolution of symptoms at 4 weeks (64.7%) with esomeprazole 40mg than omeprazole 20mg (57.2%) or esomeprazole 20mg (61.0%).
+Two other trials that compared esomeprazole to another PPI for esophagitis healing reported symptom relief as a secondary outcome.^{12, 16} One12 reported a higher rate of resolution of symptoms at 4 weeks (64.7%) with esomeprazole 40mg than omeprazole 20mg (57.2%) or esomeprazole 20mg (61.0%).
+In addition, esomeprazole 40mg had a shorter time to relief of heartburn symptoms.
 The number of days until the first heartburn-free day, number of days until sustained resolution of heartburn (7 consecutive days without heartburn), and number of heartburn-free days and nights were all improved with esomeprazole 40mg compared with the other preparations.
 This study reports that by day 1, 29.9% of patients in the esomeprazole group already had sustained resolution of symptoms, so the validity of this measure is not clear.
-In the second, larger trial, resolution of heartburn by 4 weeks was 68.3% for esomeprazole 40mg versus 58.1% for omeprazole 20mg (p <0.001).15
+The differences between esomeprazole 20mg and omeprazole 20mg were not statistically significant.
+In the second, larger trial, resolution of heartburn by 4 weeks was 68.3% for esomeprazole 40mg versus 58.1% for omeprazole 20mg (p <0.001).15 Neither study reported symptom outcomes at 8 weeks.